 · Once you find the backup, you can open and save it

-Search your Windows temporary files manually
+How to search your Windows temporary files manually?

 In some instances, finding a backup file via traditional methods is more challenging, especially if you can't find the AutoSave folder.